iobuild/io_ask/README.md

 # Why io_ask
-Most of the time we don't need a large forum or bbs like phpbb, vbulletin or other complecated discus.
+Most of the time we don't need a large forum or bbs like phpbb, vbulletin or other complecated discuss board.
 We just need a simple, lightweight and easy ask/answer module.
 That's why io_ask appears.

 io_ask is an engine for Rails that aims to be the best little ask system ever.